Christian LegacyWhat happened. . .?

 (peer pressure and philosophy classes)

 I went to a Catholic University where I was required to take liberal-thought theology and philosophy courses.
-Without evidentiary foundation in Christianity, I used the opportunity to create my own religion of materialism and moral relativity.
+Without evidentiary foundation in Christianity, I used the opportunity to create my own “religion” of materialism and moral relativity.

-I now understand that prodigals dont have to become prodigals in the first place.
-By definition, Christianity comes complete with all the answers and evidence to address all of the above crisis points.
+I now understand that prodigals don’t have to become prodigals in the first place.
+By definition, Christianity comes complete with all the answers and evidence to address all of the above “crisis points.”
 The key is to deliver the answers and evidence and equip others to do the same.
 This is now my passion and my God-given outreach.
 This is now my Christian legacy as a Prodigal Son.

-Yes, today I am deciding to follow Jesus
+Yes, I want to follow Jesus

-Yes, I am already a follower of Jesus
+I am a follower of Jesus

 I still have questions